Mike Toglia Player Props: Rockies vs. Dodgers

 Mike Toglia At The Plate

-- Toglia is batting .172 with two doubles, two home runs and six walks.
+- Toglia is hitting .165 with two doubles, two home runs and six walks.

-- In 14 of 28 games this season (50.0%), Toglia has reached via hit, and that includes multiple hits twice.
+- In 14 of 29 games this year (48.3%), Toglia has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a home run in two of 28 games played this season, and in 2% of his plate appearances.

-- Toglia has driven in a run in six games this year (21.4%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this season (20.7%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.